demegire/demegire.github.io/README.md

 Welcome!

-I like deep learning!
-I am an industrial engineering junior at [METU](https://www.metu.edu.tr/) and currently work at [Blush](https://blush.design/) to aid illustration creation with AI.
+I recently graduated from [METU](https://www.metu.edu.tr/) as an industrial engineer and I am looking for work as a machine learning engineer.
+I have had over 3 years of part time MLE experience at amazing places that you can find in my [CV]().
 I also cofounded [METU Artificial Intelligence Society](https://odtuyzt.github.io/#) where we hold seminars, reproduce papers and learn.

-I used to be a part of [Global AI Hub](https://globalaihub.com/), [Summarify](https://summarify.io/), [KaVe](https://uzay00.github.io/kahve/) and [CodeFest](https://www.codefesttr.org/).
+I used to be a part of [Bueno](https://bueno.art/), [Global AI Hub](https://globalaihub.com/), [Summarify](https://summarify.io/), [KaVe](https://uzay00.github.io/kahve/) and [CodeFest](https://www.codefesttr.org/).

 ## Stuff